andreasvalen/DAT250/dat250-expass6.md

 ## Experiment 2

-I definately noticed the steep learning curve in this experiment.
+I definitely noticed the steep learning curve in this experiment.
 I spent hours resolving the CORS error I got.
 I eventually solved it by adding a "proxy.conf.json" file and updating the angular.json file.

 When making the button click functions the api requests didn't fire no matter what I did.
 In the end I found a solution where I if added som components that rendered/Observed the response, the request suddenly fired normally for some reason.
 I hid the components with css and everything "works" now.